Smoking in cars

 In September 2007 the Driving Standards Agency (DSA), an executive agency of the Department for Transport, updated the Highway Code for the first time in eight years.
-Smoking has now been added to a list of distractions listed in the code that already included:
+Smoking was subsequently added to a list of distractions listed in the code that already included:

 According to the Department of Transport, a fixed penalty notice could be issued to people who smoke while driving at the discretion of the police.